wwEngin/node-blog/README.md

 Enter the bin folder of your database installation path, and enter mongod.
 Exe --dbpath= 'storage path' --port=27018 (database port number using 27018)
 ##### Start the database graphical client
 The mongodb graphics chemical has a lot.
 I use robo 3T, and then I open the shortcut key CRTL +n to connect to the database.
+##### compile
+The compiler I use visual studio code, and then I'm calling on CTRL +~ to enter node./ app.js, if the console prints' database connection success ', it runs successfully.